joshbrew/ScaleSpaceSynth/README.md

 [Download the latest build here.](https://github.com/setzstone/ScaleSpaceSynth/releases)

 Open `dist/index.html` in a WebGPU-capable browser (Chrome / Edge / Brave / Safari 17.4+).
-Done.
 No install required.

 ## Edit it (any OS, no command line)